hirosystems/docs/docs/clarinet/feature-guides/clarinet-deploy.md

 Deployment Plans are reproducible deployment steps that publish a “protocol”; a collection of on-chain transactions and contracts—to a network, whether it is on a local developer network, the public testnet, or into production on mainnet.

-Using a Deployment Plan can minimize the inherent complexity with deployments, thereby makaing it much easier to deploy a contract without errors.
+Using a Deployment Plan can minimize the inherent complexity with deployments, thereby making it much easier to deploy a contract without errors.
 Some of these complexities can include dependencies, chaining limits, the process to initialize a smart contract, and underlying deployment costs.

 A deployment plan is made up of: